TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   estimated by sample means.
 This extra uncertainty is reflected in wider intervals and higher p-values.
 As usual, we assume that each sample is randomly drawn from its respective population.
 This ensures that each observation is independently distributed from other observations in either sample.
-The values of prior observations have no effect on the value of subsequent observations.
+It means the values of prior observations have no effect on the value of subsequent observations.
   In most textbooks, you will see that the p-values and confidence intervals for the 'z-test of proportion' is base on the standard normal distribution